phoenixframework/phoenix/guides/routing.md

 end
 ```

-`$ mix phx.routes` now shows us we have what we are looking for.
+`mix phx.routes` now shows us we have what we are looking for.

 ```elixir
 . . .